MrsG33k/CI-MS1-Pokemon/README.md

-<h1 align="center">Code Institute Website</h1>
+<h1 align="center">Milestone 1 Project: Pokemon World</h1>

 [View the live project here.](https://codeinstitute.net)

-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+Welcome to Pokemon World - This 3 page website is designed to introduce you to the world of Pokemon whilst showcasing skills learnt in HTML, CSS and Bootstrap as part of the Code Institute Level 5 Diploma in Web Application Development.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>